Aristotelian realist philosophy of mathematics: William Lane Craig's theistic objections

 Craig presents the package of metaphysical and theological problems (creation/bootstrapping, instantiation, and the treatment of uninstantiated/infinite mathematical objects), and he concludes that Franklin has not given a decisive defense of ontic realism that avoids these difficulties.

+Franklin argues that Craig's views create a mystery about how mathematics could apply to the world, which is resolved by an Aristotelian approach.